 Since 2016 (maybe earlier?), an updated version with a bit thinner memory chips (see the spec sheets for differences between the memory types) is available with the following silkscreened on it:

 Orange Pi PC Plus V1.1

-The H3 chipset support for Orange Pi PC has been included in mainline kernels since 4.2.
-Most of the board functionality works out of the box, but support for many features has been added rather recently, which means that a fairly recent kernel version is required.
-Some features (hw accelerated crypto, graphics/video features, thermal, and DVFS) are still being worked on.
+The H3 SoC support has matured since its introduction in kernel 4.2.
+Most of the board functionality for boards such as Orange Pi PC are available with current mainline kernels.
+Some features (hw accelerated crypto, hw spinlocks, and thermal) are still being worked on.
 For a more comprehensive list of supported features, see the status matrix for mainline kernels.
 In addition, legacy 3.4 kernels are available in various work-in-progress git branches.

 See the Manual build section for more details.

 You can build things for yourself by following our Manual build howto and by choosing from the configurations available below.

 Use the orangepi_pc_defconfig (supported since v2016.01) build target.
 The U-Boot repository and toolchain is described in the Mainline U-Boot howto.